Privacy Policy - Bounce Teachers

 7. Processing is necessary for reasons of substantial public interest on the basis of UK law which shall be proportionate to the aim pursued, respects the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and interests of the individual.

-8. Processing is necessary for the purposes of preventative or occupational medicine, for assessing the working capacity of the employee, for medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of UK law or a contract with a health professional and subject to the necessary conditions and safeguards.
+8. Processing is necessary for the purposes of preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of UK law or a contract with a health professional and subject to the necessary conditions and safeguards.

 9. Processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of healthcare and of medicinal products or medical devices, on the basis of UK law which provides for suitable and specific measures to safeguard the rights and freedoms of the individual, in particular professional secrecy.